khushbu2002/notes-app-backend/README.md

 ## How to Run Locally

 1. Clone the repository
 2. Configure MySQL credentials in `application.properties`
 3. Create a database named `notes_db`
 4. Run the Spring Boot application
-5. Test APIs using Postman or any REST client
+5. Test APIs using Postman or any REST client and you're ready to go

 ---